RichieXYZ/Navier_Stokes_Fourier_3D_Data_Generator/README.md

 <img width="500" height="417" alt="Screen Recording 2026-03-08 at 22 47 27" src="https://github.com/user-attachments/assets/5d0afb0b-4094-4ed2-b7e4-8123d93d2f74" />

+Although finite difference methods are more flexible for complex geometries and boundary conditions, spectral methods are particularly efficient and accurate in periodic domains.
 The idea behind pseudo-spectral solvers is that any sufficiently smooth function can be represented as a truncated Fourier series, where the truncation occurs at the highest resolved wavenumber that is proportional to the half of spatial resolution according to the Nyquist limit.

 $u(\mathbf{x},t) = \sum_\mathbf{k} \hat{u}_\mathbf{k}(t)e^{i\mathbf{k}\cdot \mathbf{x}}$